Nami-27/insynk-frontend-interview-assignment/Description.md

 - React typescript created using cra template typescript

 ## What are the steps you took to approach this assignment?
+- Created the initial Layout
+- Created routes for each page
+- Created a few basic components

 ## How much time did you spend on each step?